itsastutiii/mehfilytics/README.md

 - 34 validated audio clips
 - ~60 seconds each
 - Mono, 44.1 kHz
-- Dataset intentionally frozen post-validation for signal correctness\
+- Dataset intentionally frozen post-validation for signal correctness

-The dataset size is appropriate for exploratory MIR clustering and aligns with common practice for mid-level acoustic studies emphasizing interpretability over scale.
+The dataset size is appropriate for exploratory MIR^ clustering and aligns with common practice for mid-level acoustic studies emphasizing interpretability over scale.

 ### Metadata
 - Song ID
 - Artist
 - Source information
 - Duration

 Metadata is not used for clustering, only for optional post-hoc analysis.

 ## Feature Representation
 Each audio clip is reduced to a **single interpretable feature vector** capturing:
 - Tabla energy and rhythmic activity
 - Taali / vocal transient density
-- Spectral and temporal variation characteristics\
+- Spectral and temporal variation characteristics (the other acoustic features computed in `src/4_reduce_features.py`)

 Final feature table:
 ```
 34 songs × 8 acoustic features